ldbodmer/Hours_analysis_side_project/README.md

 # Hours_analysis_side_project

-This was a quick side project based on to answer questions posed by the sale's team:
+This was a quick side project based on hours_analysis project to answer questions posed by the sale's team:
 Questions from Susanna to be addressed in the analysis:
 - Exclude RAE (division) and SN (client).
 - Exclude 2024 data, as many searches may not have billed yet.